 Since 2001, the Santa Monica College Applied Music Program has been providing talented music students the opportunity to have affordable private instruction in their particular applied music discipline in preparation for transfer as music majors to four-year universities or conservatories.

-Taught by the Music Department’s highly-qualified faculty from the Southern California area, the program helps students to transfer to most four-year music programs at the 3rd-year level.
-The Applied Music Program offers its students private instruction in any instrument, voice, composition, or other applied discipline in which the student is qualified.
+Taught by the Music Department’s highly-qualified faculty from the Southern California area, this program helps students to transfer to most four-year music programs at the 3rd-year level.
+The Applied Music Program offers its students private instruction in any acoustic instrument, voice, composition, or other applied discipline in which the student is qualified.
 Qualifications are determined by audition at the end of each Fall and Spring semester.
-Once in the program, Applied Music students are required each semester to enroll in Music 92 (Applied Lessons), Music 94 (Concert Music Class), an SMC performance ensemble, a Piano Class (60A, 60B, 60C, 60D, 61A and 61B), and the appropriate theory and musicianship classes (Music 1 & 5, 2 & 6, 3 & 7, or 4 & 8).
+Once in the program, Applied Music students are required each semester to enroll in Music 92 (Applied Lessons), Music 94 (Concert Music Class), an SMC performance ensemble, a Piano Class (60A, 60B, 60C, 60D, 61A and 61B), and the appropriate theory and musicianship classes (Music 1, 2, 3, 4, 6, 7, and 8).
+All required music classes are to be taken at SMC and not at any other institution.
 Applied students are also required to spend at least five hours per week practicing on campus.

 Santa Monica College is ranked the #1 transfer institution to the University of California, California State University, the University of Southern California, and Loyola Marymount University, as well as many other four-year schools, universities, and music conservatories.